AkshatSh/DPD/docs/blog_3.md

 ## Motivation

-One of the biggest bottlenecks in machine learning pipelines is the amount of data necessary to train a model.
+One of the biggest bottlenecks in machine learning pipelines is the amount of labeled data necessary to train a model.
 There have been various methods to reduce the amount of data needed to train machine learning models such as: transfer learning, active learning, and weak supervision to name a few.
 This project focuses on combining those 3.
 The goal being, as a user hand labels a set of instances, we generate a set of labeling functions that learn heuristics about the instances that have been labeled and apply it to the entire corpus, to get additional signal from unlabeled instances.
+The problem setup is we have a large unlabeled corpus of documents and can ask an annotator to provide labels for the documents however there is an associated cost to annotate a document.
+The goal is to maximize model performance and minimize annotation cost.
 The generic pipeline is described in figure 1.

 <img src="figures/active_learning_loop.png" alt="active_learining_loop" width="400"/>